williamscale/williamscale.github.io/_projects/ercot-load-prediction.markdown

 Code for this project can be found in my [repo](https://github.com/williamscale/projects/tree/main/ERCOT).

-# Background
+#### Background

-The goal of this project is to predict system energy load.
+The goal of this project is to predict system energy load of the Electric Reliability Council of Texas (ERCOT) within the South region for a given day.

-# Data
+### Data

 Hourly system load data was downloaded as a csv from the [ERCOT Data Access Portal](https://data.ercot.com/) within the Actual System Load by Forecast Zone report.
 A snippet of the raw data is shown below.
 The system load units are not explicit, but based off other ERCOT documentation, I believe it is megawatts (MW).